Milpitas station

-Milpitas station, also known as Milpitas Transit Center, is an intermodal transit station located near the intersection of East Capitol Avenue and Montague Expressway in Milpitas, California.
-The station is served by the Orange Line and Green Line Bay Area Rapid Transit (BART) lines, the Santa Clara Valley Transportation Authority (VTA) light rail Orange Line, VTA buses, and AC Transit buses.
+Milpitas station, also known as Milpitas Transit Center, is an intermodal transit station located near the intersection of East Capitol Avenue and Montague Expressway in Milpitas, California, United States.
+The station is served by the Orange and Green lines of Bay Area Rapid Transit (BART), the Orange Line of the VTA light rail system, VTA buses, and AC Transit buses.

 The elevated Montague light rail station opened in June 2004.
 It was renamed Milpitas in December 2019 when the bus plaza and connecting footbridge were opened.
 The below-grade BART station, constructed as part of the Silicon Valley BART extension, opened in June 2020 along with a parking garage.

 History

 The VTA Light Rail station opened as Montague station on June 24, 2004, as part of the Tasman East expansion, originally without any parking spaces.

 The BART station is the northern of two stations constructed as part of the $2.3 billion phase I of the Silicon Valley BART extension, which broke ground in 2012.
 The complex was built by and is owned by the VTA.
 Opening was delayed repeatedly from its 2016 completion date.

 In December 2019, the VTA and AC Transit bus station opened, while the light rail station was officially renamed from Montague to Milpitas.

 An official ribbon cutting for the BART station was held on June 12, 2020, with service beginning the next day on June 13, 2020.

 A 229 feet-long footbridge crosses Montague Expressway on the north side of the station.
 Construction of the $19.33 million bridge, which connects to the second level of the garage, began in 2019; it opened in July 2021.